dbradnum/eBirdCountyRecordCleaner/README.md

 ### Locations
 - [x] Include OS 1km square, as well as full granular detail
+- [ ] Add caveat about location precision to instructions / FAQ page, and include checklist distance where known
 - [x] Move nearest hotspot columns to sit next to other location info
 - [ ] Option to filter results by shapefile boundary (either from pre-specified list - Steve to share - or upload)
 - [ ] Option to filter results by custom boundary (eg rectangular bounding box or custom drawn?
 Check out mapedit package...)